![]() |

 announced by the "Call of the Assembly" that must be

-issued 60 days prior to the convening of the assembly.
+of Saturday.
 AgendaAs this is a regular meeting of the Synod Assembly, all

 business required by the governing documents will be on